kairozu/kairozu.github.io/updates/_posts/2018-03-26-randomnotes.md

 efibootmgr -b 0000 -B
 ```

+## DRV2065L + Precision Microdrives
+SCL = A5 = pin closer to FTDI connect = green
+SDA = A4 = pin closer to cpu = yellow
+- Connect Vin to the power supply, 3-5V is fine
+- Connect GND to common power/data ground
+- Connect the SCL pin to the I2C clock SCL (A5) pin on the Arduino (UNO & 328 based Arduino = A5, Mega = digital 21, Leonardo/Micro = digital 3)
+- Connect the SDA pin to the I2C data SDA (A4) pin on the Arduino (UNO & 328 based Arduino =  A4, Mega = digital 20, Leonardo/Micro = digital 2)

 ## Python Slicing Summary
 ```python
 # a[start:end:step] # from start, but not past end, by step